 Hannah-Marie Scott is 21, and currently studying psychology at California State University, Northridge.
 She plans to attend graduate school in the fall of 2021 to study school psychology.
 She loves her volunteer work as a public school board member to help better the lives of learners, parents, and staff, as well as educate herself of the inner workings of a charter school and practices of governance on behalf of the public.

-Marcia Reily has more than 18 years of experience in education, having taught pre-K, elementary, and middle school students in the area of special education for many of those years.
-When she wasn’t in the classroom, she had the opportunity to serve students and families in leadership roles at the site level as an assistant principal and at the district level as a teacher specialist and, most recently, at the county level as a coordinator.
-Marcia holds a bachelor’s degree in Business Management from the University of Nevada, Las Vegas (UNLV), a master’s degree in special education from California State University, Northridge (CSUN), and is a doctoral candidate studying at Grand Canyon University (GCU), She also has an educational specialist credential with an autism authorization and an administrative services credential.
+Marcia Reily has more than 19 years of experience in education, having taught pre-k, elementary, and middle school students in the area of special education for many of those years.
+When she was not in the classroom, she had the opportunity to serve students and families in leadership roles at the site level, as an assistant principal, district level, as a teacher specialist, and most recently, the county level, as a coordinator.
+Marcia holds a B.S. in Business Management from the University of Nevada, Las Vegas (UNLV), a master’s degree in Special Education from California State University, Northridge (CSUN).
+She has a Doctor of Education (Ed.
+D) in Organizational Leadership with an emphasis in Special Education from Grand Canyon University (GCU).
+She also has an Educational Specialist Credential with an Autism authorization and an Administrative Services Credential.
 Marcia was named Masonic Teacher of the Year as a middle school special education teacher and Kiwanis Teacher of the Year as an elementary special education teacher.
 One of her greatest accomplishments was training for and finishing the Los Angeles Marathon as a volunteer mentor with the Students Run Los Angeles (SRLA) program.

 Michelle Fluke has over 25 years of experience building community through her nonprofit work focused on the health and wellness industry.
 As Executive Director of Antelope Valley Partners for Health, she provides administrative oversight, overseeing all accounting functions, handling all aspects of human resource management as well as grant writing, strategic planning, and acting as community health and services liaison to the Antelope Valley.
 Under her leadership, problem solving, and innovative thinking, Michelle has increased AVPH’s strength as the foundation of collaboration in the Antelope Valley that focuses on improving the health and wellness of the community.